Authorization flags

 Optional optimization parameters for improving your authorization rates.

-Card networks and issuers mandate merchants to state each transaction type sent to them (i.e. first transaction of a subscription, subsequent payment of a subscription cycle, etc.).
-The way that each transaction is sent affects the chances of its success.
+Card networks and issuers require merchants to state each transaction type they send (for example, the first transaction of a subscription, or a subsequent payment in a subscription cycle).
+How you send each transaction affects its chance of success.

-Each provider has its own way of defining these parameters, however, Payrails handles the further complexity for the merchants and manage it in a provider-agnostic way.
+Each provider defines these parameters differently.
+Payrails handles that complexity for you and manages it in a provider-agnostic way.

-There are 2 main parameters to be determined when making a payment:
+Determine two main parameters when making a payment:

 1. Payment Processing Type

-Parameter used to define the payment type that the card details are used for within a particular payment.
+Defines the payment type that the card details apply to within a particular payment.

-• Regular: a customer-initiated payment, that the user inserts the card details and has the option to store them or not.
+• Regular: a customer-initiated payment where the user enters the card details and chooses whether to store them.

 • CardOnFile: a customer-initiated payment using a stored instrument.